PySiPMGUI: A Universal Python-Based Software for Photodetector I-V Quality Assurance: From Underground Dark Matter Searches to Astroparticle Cherenkov Cameras: Results and Validation

 We use the Python \texttt{PWLF} \cite{pwlf} library to fit the data using equation~\ref{eqn:Arr}, as it automatically estimates the crossover point (26.6~$^\circ\mathrm{C}$) and fits two linear regions using the same estimated crossover point, as shown in figure~\ref{fig:sipm_temp_curr} (Arrhenius model).
-This approach help speed up while batch characterization of a large number of SiPMs.
 The observed activation energy at higher temperatures is close to the silicon band-gap energy $E_g$, which is 1.19~eV (ideally 1.12~eV at room temperature).
 The activation energy at low temperatures is found to be 0.49~eV, which is approximately $E_a \approx E_g/2$, implying the presence of traps with ionization energies close to the silicon mid-gap.
 These defects act as efficient Shockley--Read--Hall (SRH) generation centers and dominate the leakage current in the low-temperature regime.